SATIADENNIS/dev.graphene.works/docs/development/installation/wsl.rst

 .. _build-wsl:

 **************************************
-Build and Run BitShares-Core in WSL (option)
+Build and Run Graphene-Core in WSL (option)
 **************************************

 WSL stands for **Windows SubSystem for Linux**.
 If you use Windows 10 OS, you have an option to download and install Ubuntu on it.
-And you can install BitShares-Core to it.
+And you can install Graphene-Core to it.

 1. Install WSL
    - Follow this instruction: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 2. Download Ubuntu app from Microsoft Store for Windows 10 and install it
 3. Launch Ubuntu and follow default :ref:`build-ubuntu` for build on Ubuntu.